Catherine & Gilles Vergé

 • 2015 This is from the same vineyard as La Petite Garde.
 The fruit here was picked a little later and then run to bottle prior to going dry.
 The style is a deep red sparkling.

 • 2017 A challenging vintage, with very little wine made and most of the harvest going into this sparkling wine.
-Pulpy, primary, tense and very long.
+Primary fermentation was finished in bottle, and the wine was not disgorged.
+Lightly sparkling and with lots of concentrated matter, the final wine is pulpy, tense and very long.

 • This 1ha parcel on the outskirts of Viré has some of the oldest chardonnay vines in France, planted just after phyloxera